xiangz19/codex-ratelimit/README.md

 ## License

-This tool is designed for personal use with Claude Code session data.
+This tool is designed for personal use with CODEX session data.
 Ensure compliance with Anthropic's terms of service when analyzing session data.